pantheon-systems/documentation/source/docs/assets/images/readme.md

 ## Saving Images
 Use the .png file format.

-Name images descriptively, so that we, and search engines, can differentiate between them.
+Name images descriptively so that we, and search engines, can differentiate between them.
 Use hyphens between words in the filename.
 Ex: sites-dev-code-pending-changes-ready-commit.png

 ## Embedding Images